amangupta20/Clash-Royale-Reinforcement-Learning-Agent/research/experiments/20250907_123032_hand-cards-topk/notes.md

 - Repeats=4 with warmup=1 to remove initial outlier.
 Stats aggregate over 3 kept repeats.
 - Confidence is summarized per frame by averaging the top‑k template scores, then aggregated (mean/median/p90/p95).
+- assets folder shows the assets everything was run on for this experiment